jonlpersson/ed-latimore/site/_posts/2022-02-17-the-art-of-war-best-quotes-and-ideas.md

 If you take a meta-view of any clash, there are only two factors to consider: you and what stands in your way.

-If you know yourself and you know the obstacle well, there's no reason that you shouldn't be successful in getting what you want.
+If you know yourself and the obstacle well, there's no reason you shouldn't be successful in getting what you want.
 This is why we study, practice, and prepare.
-We need to simultaneously make ourselves as capable as possible while becoming familiar with the challenge at hand before we face it.
+We must simultaneously make ourselves as capable as possible while becoming familiar with the challenge before we face it.

 When I was a boxer, I used to tell people that I didn't worry about what the other guy did because I was in control of my training.
-I knew that if I put supreme effort into my training regimen, sharpening all of my rough edges and systematically eliminating my flaws, then I'd be very difficult to beat.
+I knew that if I put supreme effort into my training regimen, sharpening all of my rough edges and systematically eliminating my flaws, I'd be very difficult to beat.

-Now don't get me wrong: my coach still studied the fighter and prepared me for any of his specific weaknesses, so in that way, we pool our resources.
+Don't get me wrong: my coach still studied the fighter and prepared me for any of his specific weaknesses, so we pool our resources in that way.
 I learned of myself.
 He learned of the opponent.
 This nearly guaranteed victory.

 ***\[Read some other lessons I took from boxing here—&gt;[48 life lessons from boxing](/how-to-think-like-a-professional-fighter/)\]***

-The second passage used reminds me of something I observed in my chess training.
+The second passage reminds me of something I observed during my chess training.

 A chess game is usually won by the person who makes the next to the last mistake.
-This means that until you get to the upper levels of chess, many matches are lost rather than won.
-I've always felt like this observation applies in many other areas as well.&nbsp;
+This means that many matches are lost rather than won until you get to the upper levels of chess.
+I've always felt like this observation applies in many other areas.&nbsp;

-You can do well in life if you focus on trying to reduce the number of mistakes you make.
+You can do well in life if you focus on reducing the number of mistakes you make.
 Rather than be brilliant, try to be less stupid.&nbsp; It's amazing how brilliant you appear if you take this approach.&nbsp;

 ## The sign of a good plan